More about: Day Trips to Alpujarra from Granada

 It is a full day excursion and it is not possible to do it in less time.
 Personally I do not recommend it for friends who will only be in Granada for two days or less, as in that case it is better to explore the highlights of the city and leave the Alpujarra for a later visit.

-3. What you will see on this type of excursion
+What I'll see on this type of excursion

 Handicrafts

-The beautiful craftsmanship of the Alpujarra is a sample not only of the creativity and customs of its people but also of their intelligent way of subsisting.
-For periods of time these villages were isolated from the large urban centres, forcing them to find creative alternatives to bring money home.
+The beautiful handicraft work of the Alpujarra is an example not only of the creativity and customs of its people but also of their intelligent way of subsistence.
+For periods of time these villages were isolated from the large urban centres, which forced them to find creative alternatives to bring money home.

 Architecture